MC Fire & Security

-Fire Alarm Installation & Maintenance in Cornwall
+Fire Alarm Installation in Cornwall — BS 5839 Compliant

 A fire alarm that fails its insurance inspection costs you your cover.
 MC Fire and Security designs, installs, and maintains fire alarm systems for homes and businesses across Cornwall — every one installed to the latest British Standards (BS 5839-1:2025 commercial, BS 5839-6:2020 domestic), so you’re fully compliant from day one and your insurer has no grounds to refuse a claim.